shuque/danetls/README.md

 TLS session, and attempts to authenticate the server certificate with the DANE TLSA record(s).
 If no TLSA records are found, it falls back to traditional PKIX authentication.
-Uses the DANE verification code introduced in OpenSSL 1.1.0-pre2 (released on January 2016) or later.
+Uses the DANE verification code in OpenSSL 1.1.0-pre3 or later.

 Command line options can specify whether to do DANE or PKIX modes, an alternate certificate store file, and what STARTTLS application